This post may include affiliate links; see our disclosure policy.

 Prepping the graham cracker rim

-Variation: Pumpkin Pie Martini
+Variation: the Pumpkin Pie Martini

 Want to make this Pumpkin Martini into a Pumpkin Pie Martini?
 Simply add whipped cream!
 Adding a dollop of whipped cream takes it to over-the-top dessert drink status.
-Here are a few homemade whipped cream recipes to try:

 Frequently asked questions